919.608.3208 (call or text)

 4. Help each other win and take pride in each other’s victories

 One sign of a mature and effective team is when the team members get as much pride and satisfaction from the accomplishments of others as they do from their own.
-Be a strong and supportive team member and celebrate others’ achievements.
+Be a strong and supportive team member and celebrate others’ achievements, frequently and sincerely.

 5. Speak positively about each other and about your organization at every opportunity

 No one likes a Negative Nelly or Davey Downer.
-Don’t ignore issues and shortcomings, but speak well of others and they will likely do the same of you.
+Don’t ignore issues and shortcomings, but speak well of others…and that positivity will likely spread.

 6. Maintain a positive mental attitude no matter what the circumstances